-WVU Rockefeller Neuroscience Institute at WVU Medicine East offers cutting edge, university-quality care for everyone who suffers from a disease or injury related to the brain and spine.
+WVU Rockefeller Neuroscience Institute offers cutting edge, university-quality care for everyone who suffers from a disease or injury related to the brain and spine.

 Our Board Certified Neurosurgeons bring top-level care and treatments to residents of the Eastern Panhandle of West Virginia, western Maryland and southern Pennsylvania.
 WVU Rockefeller Neuroscience Institute provides innovative inpatient and outpatient brain and spine care with superior expertise that greatly benefits patients.